Did you know Guild Wars 2, one of the best MMORPG Mac games, can be played for free?

 In this review:

 The Mac version of the game has been around since day one but feedback from gamers has always been extremely conflicting: for some, it worked great, for others, it barely worked at all.

 Now that the game is free and available to everyone, we decided to give it a real test and benchmark it on all of our machines.
 Is Guild Wars 2 for Mac a good port?

 That was already a great deal, but ArenaNet made it even better when Guild Wars 2 went free-to-play.
-That gives it a clear advantage compared to premium MMOs such as The Elder Scrolls Online or even SW: TOR (which we are still waiting for…).
+That gives it a clear advantage over premium MMOs such as Final Fantasy 14 or even SW: TOR (which we are still waiting for…).

 Those limitations are nothing major (think limited character slots and the like), but you may want to grab the game’s latest expansion if you want the full Guild Wars 2 experience.